JosephYostos/Hands-on-workshop-for-Kubernetes-observability/README.md

     kubectl apply -f demo/50-alerts/unsanctioned.lateral.access.yaml
     ```

-# Module : Enable L7 Logs
+# Module 2: Enable L7 Logs

 L7 logs capture application interactions from HTTP header data in requests.
 Data shows what is actually sent in communications between specific pods, providing more specificity than flow logs.
 (Flow logs capture data only from connections for workload interactions).

 Calico collects L7 logs by sending the selected traffic through an Envoy proxy.

+## Requirements:

+1. Enable L7 logging on frontend deployment in default ns and dev-nginx in dev ns.

 ## Steps